-HURREVAC has the functionality to not only pair evacuation clearance times with the official forecast, but users may also add activities from their response timeline to make sure that their pre-landfall checklist is on schedule as the forecast changes.
+HURREVAC has the functionality to not only pair evacuation clearance times with the official forecast.
+Users may also add activities from their response timeline, to make sure that their prelandfall checklist is on schedule as the forecast changes.

 Evacuation clearance times are for public, self-evacuation.
-Using the timeline feature, Emergency Managers can add in other critical protective actions from their deliberate plans.
+Using the timeline feature emergency managers can add in other critical protective actions from their deliberate plans.